SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 Valid_Speed_Down :ref:`float32 <doc_data_builtin_types>`
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Configuring this will override the sanity check for reversing speed, in m/s (meters per second).
-If reversing speed exceeds this, the movement is marked as invalid.
+Configuring this will override the sanity check for downward speed on the Y-axis, in m/s (meters per second).
+If downward speed exceeds this, the movement is marked as invalid.

 Defaults to ``25`` when using ``Engine Car`` or ``Engine Boat``, or to ``100`` otherwise.